 St.Bernardus Tokyo Sounds familiar?
 You are quite right, because in 2012 we launched a one-off brew on the occasion of the opening of the first St.Bernardus-themed café in the Japanese capital.
-Eight years later, you can sample our St.Bernardus Tokyo again, albeit with a new recipe!
+Since 2020, you can sample our St.Bernardus Tokyo again, albeit with a new recipe!

 The young Belgian illustrator Jonas Devacht created the artwork for the can, which consists of an impression of Japanese nightlife in the iconic streets of Kanda district, where you can find ‘Brasserie St.Bernardus’.